grifferz/blockbackup/README.md

 ### `-nu|--no-update`
 Don't update *lastsync* link at the end.

+### `-np|--no-progress`
+Don't report progress of long-running operations such as linking and compression.
+With a 1MiB chunk size a 1GiB block result will otherwise result in 1,000 lines of output for dumping out the black and ossibly another 1,000 lines for compression.

 ### `-ie|--ignore-errors`
 Don't stop on errors while reading the device.
 While using this option we won't